Editor's Note: This story originally appeared on NewRetirement.

 Can You Retire Earlier?

 Most people are worried about their ability to pay bills and save for retirement.
-However, how you spend your time — the kind of work and leisure you do and how early or late you choose to retire — are what is truly important.
+However, how you spend your time — the kind of work and leisure you do and how early or late you choose to retire — is what’s truly important.

 Time is the key factor if you believe that happiness and fulfillment are the measures of success.
 Study after study has shown that how you spend your time is what results in your happiness — not how much money you have.